isabella232/rubysl-socket/README.md

 The 2.0 branch of rubysl-socket targets Ruby 2.x, other Ruby versions are currently not supported.

+## Unsupported Features

+Currently the use of ancillary data is not supported.
+While `Socket::AncillaryData` exists and is implemented for the most part it's not used by `BasicSocket#sendmsg` and `BasicSocket#recvmsg`.
+Extracting/building ancillary data requires the use of platform specific macros and these can't be easily bound to Ruby via FFI.
+Using a C extension only adds more complexity for a feature that will most likely be rarely used, if ever.

 ## Requirements

 * Rubinius 2.9 or newer